 (R.C.
 Sproul, The Holiness of God, 116)

-Ever since this moment, all of creation has groaned as it was subjected to futility (Rom.
-8:20).
-The sons of Adam now are all sinfully disposed to abdicating their God-given responsibility and willful rebellion.
-We all bear the curse—from dust we were created, and to dust we shall return.
+All of us, sons of Adam and daughters of Eve, inherit their sinful nature.
+We now are all sinfully disposed to abdicating our God-given responsibility and often go into willful rebellion.
+We all bear the curse—from dust we were created, and to dust we shall return (Gen. 3:19).

 Sin is the reason our world is broken.